-Workers’ compensation, or workers’ comp, is an insurance that you buy to cover your employees in case they get hurt at work.
+Workers’ compensation, or workers’ comp, is a type of small business insurance that you buy as an employer to cover your employees in case they get hurt at work.

 Gusto makes payroll, benefits, and HR actually easy.